Super-Protocol/docs/developers/index.md

 We have a private Slack channel for the Web3 developers who want to build apps on Super Protocol.

-Our team will provide technical expertise and support: guides, instruments, sample mini-apps for reference, and confidential computing resources.
+Our team will provide confidential computing resources, technical expertise and support: guides, instruments, and sample mini-apps for reference.

-To illustrate the capabilities of Super Protocol to the developer community we have built a proof-of-concept app: [Super Chat](/testnet/chat).
+To showcase the capabilities of Super Protocol to the developer community we have built a proof-of-concept app: [Super Chat](/testnet/chat).
 It's a complex web app that runs entirely inside of [Trusted Execution Environment](https://www.intel.com/content/www/us/en/architecture-and-technology/software-guard-extensions.html), on multiple machines sourced from different cloud providers.
 Chat data is saved and synchronized via decentralized storage ([Storj](https://www.storj.io/)).
 Tunnels provide public external IPs, improve load balancing, reduce DDOS attacks and hide inbound traffic from the host machines.

 It's up to you what to build - but it has to be Web3 related in some way and run inside a TEE.